s-earnest/resume/index.md

 ### [ Aviso Wealth ]( https://www.aviso.ca/en/ ){:target="_blank"}
 **Bilingual Client Officer**

-<br>-Provided assistance for product and administrative information to Credit Union advisors
+<br>—Provided assistance for product and administrative information to Credit Union advisors
 <br>—Investigate account-related problems using a variety of systems and take the appropriate action to correct such issues
 <br>—Communicate and coordinate with internal departments to ensure accurate information
 <br>—Good knowledge in the financial services industry